RebornBeat/BGP-X/README.md

 No entry point is primary.
 A mesh-only user in a remote village and a fiber-connected user in a city participate in the same network.
 A clearnet client with no mesh hardware can reach services hosted in mesh islands via domain bridge nodes.

-**Satellite internet (Starlink, Iridium, Inmarsat, etc.) is clearnet.** Commercial satellite services provide BGP-routed IP connectivity.
-From BGP-X's perspective, satellite internet is clearnet domain type 0x00000001 — the same as fiber or cellular, just with higher latency.
-Domain type 0x00000005 is reserved for a future BGP-X-native satellite network, not for current commercial satellite services.

 ---

 ## Routing Domains